1 min read

 - Career satisfaction is rarely about the industry and almost always about the alignment between your behaviours and your responsibilities.

-- Understanding your blind spots is just as important as knowing your strengths when navigating a career change.
+- Understanding your blind spots is just as important as knowing your strengths when managing a career change.

 To find your best fit career, you need to categorise roles by the energy they require.
 For example, if you are The Evaluator, you thrive on logic, efficiency, and objective analysis.
 Your best fit career likely involves strategic risk management, law, or investment banking.
 If you were forced into a role that required constant 'cheerleading' without data, you’d feel drained by lunchtime.